-Nar Phu Valley Trekking, opened for tourism only in 2003, is the least explored and most exotic trek in Nepal.
-Due to its isolated existence, Nar Phus Tibetan culture has remained undisturbed for centuries.
+Nar Phu Valley Trekking opened for tourism only in 2003, is the least explored and most exotic trek in Nepal.
+Due to its isolated existence, tibetan culture of Nar Phu has remained undisturbed for centuries.
 They have retained their age-old nomadic yak-herding lifestyle.
-It is like travelling back in time to visit these enchanting stone villages beneath the snow capped Annapurnas.
+It is like traveling back in time to visit these enchanting stone villages beneath the snow-capped Annapurnas.

-Nar Phu Valley Trekking starts at Besi Sahar and follows the popular Annapurna Circuit Trekking route up the Marsyangdi River valley to Koto, where a the trail branches off into the Nar Phu Valley.
-It passes through a beautiful forest to a dharmasala, which accommodates local pilgrims travelling to Tashi Lhakhang Gompa in Phu.
+Nar Phu Valley Trekking starts at Besi Sahar and follows the popular Annapurna Circuit Trekking route up the Marsyangdi River valley to Koto, where the trail branches off into the Nar Phu Valley.
+It passes through a beautiful forest to a Dharamsala, which accommodates local pilgrims traveling to Tashi Lhakhang Gompa in Phu.
 High in the valley there are plateaus and pastures where yak herders of the Nar Phu valley make winter settlements.
-The scenery is incredible: white rocks, juniper, evergreens, snow capped mountains, jagged glaciers and the Nar Phu River below.
-The trail has many ups and downs between plateaus and glacial streams, canyons and gorges.
+The scenery is incredible: white rocks, juniper, evergreens, snow-capped mountains, jagged glaciers, and the Nar Phu River below.
+The trail has many ups and downs between plateaus and glacial streams, canyons, and gorges.

 We set out for the village of Nar.
 The name refers to the wild blue sheep, native to this region.
 We descend to an old bridge and cross over a deep, narrow gorge.
 A steep climb leads us to the gates of Nar, a village of about 65 households, chortens and gompas surrounded by fields of barley and mustard.
 The snowy peaks of Kang Guru and Pisang dominate the horizon.
 Traces of modernity, like electricity lines (usually not working) contrast the ancient surroundings.
 While some young ones are eager to wear modern garb, the old herders and their wives are usually in traditional Tibetan attire.
 It is easy to learn about their culture as most of village life takes place outdoors: spinning or weaving wool, carpentry or turning the prayer wheels.
 Leaving Nar we climb a gradual path up the valley to yak pastures with the razorback Pisang Peak in clear view.
 We descend to Kang La Phedi, 4620m, before making the ascent to Kang La Pass.